 The research to back up using CBD for all of the conditions mentioned at the start of this article varies greatly—ranging from randomized double-blind placebo control studies to case studies and clinical observation—and it's important we recognize this so that we can talk about CBD's potential in a realistic and honest way.
 So what does the research say about CBD and brain health?
 Well, studies have demonstrated CBD's ability to prevent free radical damage, reduce inflammation, and protect brain cells.
 Other studies have also demonstrated the role of the endocannabinoid system in simulating neurogenesis, which is the very science-y way of saying "growing new brain cells."
 Another study showed that CBD modulates the expression of Alzheimer's-disease-related genes, meaning it might play a role in whether or not you actually develop the disease that you are predisposed to.

 All this suggests that, in the future, we might be able to use cannabinoid-based therapies to prevent various types of brain disease.

 But what about healing the brain when it's already damaged or unhealthy?
 There have also been studies on this.
 One, although very preliminary, showed that CBD was able to improve quality of life in people with Parkinson's disease.
 And what about the rest of us who just want to optimize brain health?
 Well, we already know that CBD has strong antioxidant, anti-inflammatory, and neuroprotective properties, so it's an all-around healthy ingredient to add to your wellness routine if you're interested in showing your brain a little extra love.
-If you're looking for some inspiration, try this CBD-Infused Lavender Hot Chocolate, this new CBD Golden Milk Powder, or one of these CBD Beauty & Self-Care Products to add this beneficial compound to your morning and nighttime rituals.
+If you're looking for some inspiration, try this CBD-Infused Lavender Hot Chocolate or one of these CBD Beauty & Self-Care Products to add this beneficial compound to your morning and nighttime rituals.

 Ready to learn more about how you can keep your brain healthy, no matter your age?
 Register now for our FREE Functional Nutrition Webinar with Dr. Mark Hyman, where you’ll learn how to make diet and lifestyle modifications right now for better brain health!